So, You Think You Love Horses?

 Cow Kick

 [Equine Behavior] A cow kick is a form of equine kick in which the rear leg is initially draw up and the kick is delivered outward and to the side in a circular motion.
 When standing beside a horse grooming them you should be very careful if you notice them raising their back leg and they have their ears plastered back.
 A cow kick might follow (perhaps even one you deserve).
 The more common kick is to the rear with the legs fully extended.
+A horse prone to cow kicking is a problem on the hunt field and is likely be sent home before the end of the hunt.

 -